Coconut Milk Hot Chocolate (With Canned Coconut Milk)

 Creamy and luscious Coconut Milk Hot Chocolate made with canned coconut milk and real chocolate will be your new favorite hot drink this winter.
-Dairy free and vegan.
+Made with 5 ingredients, it’s also dairy free and vegan.

 You know that moment where something tastes ten times better than you imagined, and it tastes so good that you made it again to share with everyone?